 An internal power-on reset (POR) circuit may protect the device from data corruption and inadvertent data change during power up state.
-When VCC is lower than VWI (POR threshold voltage value), the internal logic is reset and the flash device has no response to any command.

-For further protection on the device, after VCC reaching the VWI level, a tPUW time delay is required before the device is fully accessible for commands like write enable (WREN), page program (PP), quad page program (4PP), sector erase (SE), block erase 32KB (BE32K), block erase (BE), chip erase (CE), WRSCUR and write status register (WRSR).
-If the VCC does not reach the VCC minimum level, the correct operation is not guaranteed.
-The write, erase, and program command should be sent after the below time delay:
+For further protection on the device, if the VCC does not reach the VCC minimum level, the correct operation is not guaranteed.
+The read, write, erase, and program command should be sent after the below time delay:

-- tPUW after VCC reached VWI level - tVSL after VCC reached VCC minimum level
+- tVSL after VCC reached VCC minimum level